AmeenCodes01/StreamMap/Stufftodo.md

 removed tokens & protected route, sending userId where required.

+PROBLEMS:
+- Socket io doesn't connect user to room // doesn't show up new users, only on refresh.
+- live status not real time // working accurately
+-

 User Stories:
 I want to see the live rankings & timers of other users when there's a live.